Expressive Activity Policy

 6. Volume:

-All sound levels will be set by the LSC based on class and campus activities schedules and are not to disrupt the academic mission of the University.
+All sounds levels will be set by the LSC based on class and campus activities schedules and are not to disrupt the academic mission of the university.

 7. Off-Campus Speakers

-1. Only recognized student, faculty, or staff organizations may request authorization to invite an outside speaker to speak on campus.
-Off-campus speakers who have not been sponsored or invited by a registered student, faculty, or staff organization or by the SHSU administration may not speak to groups in campus facilities and buildings unless the speaker is speaking to an off-campus organization that has been approved under the procedures provided in Chapter VII, Subparagraph 3.24 of the TSUS Rules and Regulations.
+1. Only recognized student organizations, faculty, or staff may request authorization to invite an outside speaker to speak on campus.
+Off-campus speakers who have not been sponsored or invited by a recognized student organization, faculty, or staff or by the SHSU administration may not speak to groups in campus facilities and buildings unless the speaker is speaking to an off-campus organization that has been approved under the procedures provided in Chapter VII, Subparagraph 3.24 of the TSUS Rules and Regulations.
 No invitation shall be issued to an outside speaker without the prior written concurrence of the Vice President of Student Affairs, the Dean of Students, or designee.

-2. Any speaker request shall be made in writing to the Vice President of Student Affairs, the Dean of Students, or designee by an officer of a registered student, faculty, or staff organization, or by an administrative officer of the Component, desiring to sponsor the proposed speaker no later than fourteen (14) business days prior to the date of the proposed speaking engagement.
+2. Any speaker request shall be made in writing to the Vice President of Student Affairs, the Dean of Students, or designee by an officer of a recognized student organization, faculty, or staff, or by an administrative officer of the Component, desiring to sponsor the proposed speaker no later than fourteen (10) business days prior to the date of the proposed speaking engagement.
 This request shall contain the name of the sponsoring organization; the proposed date, time, and location of the meeting; the expected size of the audience; and the topic of speech.
 Any request not acted upon by the Vice President of Student Affairs, the Dean of Students, or designee within five (5) business days after submission shall be deemed granted.

 8. Banners, Exhibits, and Chalking

-1. Recognized Student Organizations, faculty, and staff may hang banners and display exhibits on campus by reservation through the LSC only.
-Banners, flyers, or posters may not be affixed in any way to campus trees for any purpose.
+1. Recognized student organizations, faculty, and staff may hang banners or posters, affix yard signs, and display exhibits on campus by reservation through the LSC.
+Banners, posters, yard signs, and displays may not be affixed, in any way, to campus trees for any purpose.

-2. Outside groups or individuals are not permitted to hang banners or to display exhibits on any campus property.
+2. Outside groups or individuals are not permitted to hang banners or posters, affix yard signs, or display exhibits on any campus property.

 3. Chalking (use of chalk to write on SHSU property) is strictly prohibited.